 Corbly Orndorff Talks Draft Horses

-Next year, 2021, it will be 100 years since Charles Orndorff, grandfather of our presenter, hauled his first registered Belgian stallion to his farm in Waynesburg, PA.
+This year, it has been 100 years since Charles Orndorff, grandfather of our presenter, hauled his first registered Belgian stallion to his farm in Waynesburg, PA.
 Breeding top Belgians sort of jumped over Charlie’s son Clark, a machinery dealer, to land on Corbly and his sister Christina.
 They took it up enthusiastically and built it into one of the top breeding programs in the country.
 This pair has had much success in the production and promotion of the Belgian breed.
 For them, success has come mostly in the halter classes of major shows in the US and Canada, although others have had success in hitch classes with their horses too.
 Halter classes are heavily

 focused on excellent confirmation.